Hornbill-Docs/esp-config/esp-config/integration/webhooks.md

 A webhook is the opposite of an API call, a webhook is a call over HTTP from your Hornbill instance to a web endpoint of your choosing.
 Most application actions on a Hornbill instance can trigger an action-specific event when an action is performed.
 Hornbill can be configured to call to a web endpoint passing the action-specific data to the web service being invoked.
 This is a very powerful mechanism that enables true, near real-time integration with other business systems.

+## Before You Begin
+* Read and understand the [fundaments of Web Hooks](/esp-fundamentals/core-capabilities/integration/web-hooks)

 ## Basic Information
 * **Name**<br>Unique name used to identify the Web Hook in the list.
 This is a mandatory field.
 No spaces allowed.
 * **Description**<br>Enter a description to allow others to understand the use of this particular Webhook.